 Cut the chikuwa diagonally into bite-size pieces.
 Cut the onion into cubes.
 Divide the broccoli into florets and parboil.

-Stir-frying removes the fishy smell.
+Stir-frying will help remove the fishy smell.